ibm-cloud-architecture/refarch-cloudnative/README.md

 This walkthrough uses the `cf` tool.

+To work with Bluemix Container service, you will need to install IBM Container plugin for cf tool.
+Follow this instruction to [Install IBM Container CLI plugin](https://console.ng.bluemix.net/docs/containers/container_cli_cfic.html)

 #### Create a New Space in Bluemix

 1. Click on the Bluemix account in the top right corner of the web interface.